ryanong/spy/README.md

 ### Test Mocks

 A test mock is an object that quacks like a given class but will raise an error when the method is not stubbed.
+Spy will not let you stub a method that wasn't on the mocked class.
 You can spy on the classes and call through to the original method.

 ```ruby
 book = Spy.mock(Book)